-With a growing presence across the business, L&Q now have 140 power users across departments and over 600 concurrent lite+ users, and as a business with a strong learning culture its employees have enjoyed exploring the software.
-Having used Board now for several years, L&Q is realising numerous business benefits.
+With a growing presence across the business, L&Q now has 140 power users across different departments and over 600 concurrent lite+ users.
+As a business with a strong learning culture, its employees have enjoyed exploring the software.
+Having used Board now for several years, L&Q is realizing numerous business benefits.

 “The monthly Executive and Operational report packs which used to take weeks to manually collate are now produced in PowerPoint using Board's Microsoft Office plug-in, which means a single click refreshes the entire dataset,” says Ian.
 “This is obviously a huge time-saver.
 We also now consolidate financials from 20 operating entities using Board, making it easy to produce financial statements and notes, and all of our stock grading is now done in Board too, fed by data from Keystone.
 This allows us to understand cashflow and maintenance capital costs per unit or per scheme over 30 years with ease."

-L&Q use this forecast to regularly review their 90,000 properties, looking at the bottom 5% and taking timely decisions on their future.
+L&Q uses this forecast to regularly review its 95,000 properties, looking at the bottom 5% and taking timely decisions on their future.

 The self-sufficiency to query any data across the business is another key benefit, which has reduced reliance on the IT department, removed the time wasted on phone calls by finance business partners relating to data queries and ensures the latest information is always in use.
 The performance management team, which previously had to submit data queries to find the detailed information needed for their internal presentations, can now use Board's easy drag-and-drop interface to build interactive dashboards to transform data into information instantly.
-Similar benefits can be found in the Anti-Social Behaviour team, who monitor resident behaviour, and the Complaints team who analyse and understand the maintenance team’s performance.
+Similar benefits can be found in the Anti-Social Behavior team, which monitors resident behavior, and the Complaints team which analyzes the maintenance team’s performance.

 Ian’s advice to others is to understand where internal engagement is needed to start the adoption process before looking into the vendor selection process.
 In doing this, L&Q identified the needs and wants of the whole business from a department-up as well as an enterprise-wide view, ensuring a smooth implementation and software adoption across all users.